 He was appointed Consultant Hand and Wrist Surgeon in the Pulvertaft Hand Centre, Royal Derby Hospital in October 2014.

-Mr Armstrong sees and treats both NHS and private patients at the Nottingham NHS Treatment Centre.
+Mr Armstrong sees and treats NHS patients at the Nottingham NHS Treatment Centre.

 Mr Armstrong is a proficient singer and enjoys the theatre.
 He has put together two charity shows at the Nottingham Playhouse in aid of the Teenage Cancer Trust, showcasing the very many and varied talents of the orthopaedic team in Nottingham.